Project Passport Africa- 2026

 • Can my scholar bring a cell phone or electronics?

-Scholars may bring electronic devices or a cell phone on this trip.
-Scholars will be responsible for any electronics they bring on this trip.
+This is a non-electronics program.
+Scholars may not bring electronic devices or a cell phone on this trip.
+Cameras are allowed.

 • Who is chaperoning?